Key Quote

 Technique 1 — CONDITIONAL SYNTAX / RECIPROCAL STRUCTURE

-The conditional ('if... then') structure creates an illusion of reciprocity (a mutual exchange between equals): Eva appears to negotiate on equal terms with Gerald.
-But the power imbalance (unequal distribution of authority) is enormous — she is destitute, he is wealthy.
-What appears to be a free choice is actually constrained agency (freedom of action limited by circumstances): Eva 'chooses' Gerald because the alternative is starvation.
+The conditionalconditional — 'if... then' structure creates an illusion of reciprocityreciprocity — A mutual exchange between equals; give and take: Eva appears to negotiate on equal terms with Gerald.
+But the power imbalancepower imbalance — unequal distribution of authority is enormous — she is destitute, he is wealthy.
+What appears to be a free choice is actually constrained agencyconstrained agency — The ability to make choices, but only within severely limited options: Eva 'chooses' Gerald because the alternative is starvation.

 The repetition of 'easy' is deeply ironic: the word suggests lightness and comfort, but the situation is neither.
-Eva must make herself 'easy' — compliant (willing to go along with others' wishes) and undemanding — to survive.
+Eva must make herself 'easy' — compliantcompliant — Willing to go along with others' wishes, often out of necessity and undemanding — to survive.
 Priestley exposes how economic desperation forces working-class women to perform a version of ease that conceals their suffering.

 Key Words